loganbek/streamline-tools/meetingNotes.md

 LOAD AND UNLOAD your BML scripts to and from Oracle CPQ Cloud.
 Use with your favorite Text Editor - Visual Studio Code instead of the web based editors.
 Manage your BML code using Git Versioning Control.
-Something about auto "check" and "validate" to improve code quality
+Auto "check" and "validate" to improve code quality and boost efficiency.

 Please create any bugs/issues/feature requests [here](https://github.com/loganbek/streamlineTools/issues/new/choose).